cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

 ...
 ```

-That's good.
+That is good.
 In the same vein, you can create a new game and confirm it contains the deadline.

 ## Next up

 You have created and updated the deadline.
 The [section two steps ahead](./game-forfeit.md) describes how to use the deadline and [the FIFO](./game-fifo.md) to expire games that reached their deadline.

-Before you can do that there is one other field you need to add.
+Before you can do that, there is one other field you need to add.
 Discover which in the [next section](./game-winner.md).